nushoRaat/MiniprojectOne/README.md

 # Pharmi-Online-medicine-shop-
-online shop for purcessing medicine.
+Online shop for purchassing medicine.

-Id:180104032

-Lab group:A2
+UI design of a very basic ecommerce app.